You are listening to the Sean Hannity Radio Show Podcast.

 And I think I know where it's going.

-We'll check in with Louis Gomer.
+We'll check in with Louis Gomert.

 We'll check in with Newt Gingrich.

-All right, twenty-five till the top of the hour, eight hundred nine four one Sean, toll-free telephone number, you want to be a part of the program.
+All right, 25 till the top of the hour, 800-941-Sean, toll-free telephone number.

-Our friend Louis Gomer, Congressman from the great state of Texas, is with us.
+Our friend Louis Gomer, congressman from the great state of Texas, is with us.

-From what I hear, it was really bad.
+And from what I hear, it was really bad.

 Just saying.

-It doesn't sound doesn't sound good.
+It doesn't sound good.

-Uh it doesn't sound good to me either.
+It doesn't sound good to me either.

-Be nice!
+Be nice.

-Uh being mean.
+Stop being mean.

 I'm not mean.

-Um how are you doing?
+How are you doing?

-Well, I'm supporting Roy Mo Moore as well.
+Well, I'm supporting Roy Moore as well.

-I guess there's a I guess there's a relationship there that I had no idea about.
+I guess there's a relationship there that I had no idea about.

-In other words, like for example, I supported originally Mo Brooks, but I'd known Mo Brooks for 27 years.
+In other words, like, for example, I supported originally Mo Brooks, but I'd known Mo Brooks for 27 years.

 I mean, Mo Brooks is like you.